cole kleinbauer

 1977

-In order to conserve resources (i.e.. save money) the local school district institutes a “late bus” policy, in which a single school bus takes a load of children to their homes at a nearby trailer park, then returns to the school to pick up the “late bus'“ students.
-Those students would then be shuttled home.
+In order to save money, the local school district institutes a “late bus” policy.
+A single school bus would take a load of children to their homes at a nearby trailer park, then return to the school to pick up the “late bus'“ students and take them home.
 This saved the district the additional cost of running another bus.

-The “late bus” students live in an area outside of town which is accessible only via the covered bridge at the very outskirt of the old Kleinbauer property.
+The “late bus” students lived in an area outside of town which is accessible only via the covered bridge at the very outskirt of the old Kleinbauer property.

-This policy created an inequitable situation where the children who lived furthest from the school district not only had the longest ride home, but they had to wait as long as half an hour after school just to even be able to take the bus.
-As a result, older kids often would catch rides with friends, and more affluent parents would pick up younger children to keep their kids from having to wait.
+Because students never wanted to wait longer to get home than necessary, older kids often would catch rides home with friends, and more affluent parents would pick up younger children to keep their kids from having to wait.

-On October, 8 1976, the late bus picked up that small group of children at 3:55 p.m., one full hour after everyone else had left the school.
-Five children, ages 10 and 9, and three 8 year olds, all boarded the bus.
+On October, 8 1977, the late bus picked up that small group of children at 3:55 p.m., one full hour after everyone else had left the school.
+Five children, ages 10, 9, and three 8 year olds, all boarded the bus.
 The 10 year old was dropped off at his home.
 The 9 year old also made it safely.

 The mothers of the three 8 year olds noticed pretty quickly when the bus failed to pull up to their homes.
-All the kids should have arrived at 4:20 to 4:23 p.m. as they lived within a minute of each other 2 miles passed the bridge.
-The parental instincts kicked in about the same time - and at 4:45 the three moms started calling.
+Their parental instincts all kicked in about the same time - and at 4:45 the three moms started calling.

 The first calls of panic resulted in a bit of stonewalling by the district.
 A crusty secretary who was staying late pushed back that they were overreacting and said she wasn’t about to disturb the principal.
 But more irate calls brought the Newport Police out.
 Not long after, a search party formed.